AntaresSimulatorTeam/antares-xpansion/INSTALL-centos.md

  - [Doxygen](https://www.doxygen.nl/index.html) for documentation generation
  - [GraphViz](https://graphviz.org/) for doxygen use

-This section describes the install procedures for the third-party Open source libraries used by antares-xpansion.
+This section describes the install procedures for the third-party Open source libraries used by *antares-xpansion*.
 The install procedure can be done
 - by compiling the sources after cloning the official git repository
 - by using yum